The Crimes We Commit Against Our Bodies:

 You just pour it into a tablespoon and swallow it down.
 Different brands have different tastes.
 Try a few and see which one you like.
 If you don't like the taste you can put it in a little orange juice, mix it up and drink it.

-So give yourself an oil change.
+Give yourself an oil change.
 Eat lean meats.
-Have some nuts.
+Have a few nuts.
 Cook with olive oil.
-And have yourself a little extra fish oil or flax seed oil.
-You'll feel better and look better.
-It's all part of healthy weight loss.
+And take some extra fish oil or flax seed oil.